Credentialing & Enrollment Services

 What Our Credentialing and Enrollment Process Covers

-We work with your practice to identify which payers to enroll with first based on your anticipated patient population, geographic payer market share, and any specific payer contract requirements your specialty may involve.
-Prioritization ensures that the payers representing the most revenue are enrolled first, minimizing the revenue impact of the enrollment gap period.
+We identify which payers to enroll with first based on anticipated patient population, market share, and specific specialty contract requirements.
+Prioritization ensures the highest-revenue payers are enrolled first.

-We prepare complete enrollment applications for each target payer gathering all required information, completing payer-specific application forms, and submitting through the correct channel (CAQH, PECOS, payer portal, or paper application for payers that require it).
-Applications are submitted with complete documentation packages to minimize deficiency requests that extend timelines.
+We prepare complete enrollment applications for each target payer (CAQH, PECOS, payer portals, or paper) with full documentation packages to minimize deficiency requests that extend timelines.

-Every submitted application is tracked from submission through approval.
-We follow up with payers at regular intervals typically every 2–3 weeks to confirm receipt, obtain status updates, identify any deficiencies, and provide supplemental documentation when requested.
-Proactive follow-up is the most effective way to accelerate enrollment timelines payers do not prioritize applications that no one is calling about.
+Every submitted application is tracked.
+We follow up with payers every 2–3 weeks to confirm receipt, get status updates, identify deficiencies, and provide supplemental documents promptly.

-When enrollment is approved, we collect the payer-assigned provider ID number, confirm the effective date of participation, and verify that the provider is correctly loaded in the payer’s claims processing system before the first claim is submitted.
-A provider with an approved enrollment that isn’t correctly loaded in the payer’s system will still have claims denied and this happens more than practices realize.
+When approved, we collect the provider ID, confirm the effective date, and verify that the provider is correctly loaded in the payer’s claims processing system before the first claim is submitted.

-We maintain an expiration calendar for every provider we credential medical license, DEA registration, CDS registration, board certification, malpractice insurance policy, and CAQH attestation deadlines.
-Renewal reminders are issued 90-120 days before expiration, giving sufficient time to complete renewal before the credential lapses.
+We maintain an expiration calendar for licenses, DEA, board certifications, malpractice policies, and CAQH attestation deadlines.
+Renewal reminders are issued 90–120 days in advance.

 Credentialing Timelines – What to Expect by Payer Type